Group Testing: An Information Theory Perspective: Separate decoding of items

 \section{Separate decoding of items}

 The NCOMP algorithm described above decodes each item individually: The decision on whether or not item $i$ is defective is based only on the $i$-th column of $\mat{X}$, along with $\vec{y}$.
 This general principle of decoding items separately was in fact introduced in an early work of Malyutov and Mateev \cite{Mal80}, and shown to come with strong theoretical guarantees in the case that $k = O(1)$.
-It was originally referred to as {\em separate testing of inputs}, but we adopt the terminology {\em separate decoding of items} to avoid confusion with the idea of tests that contain only a single item.
+It was originally referred to as {\em separate testing of inputs}, but we adopt the terminology {\em separate decoding of items} to avoid possible confusion with individual testing (choosing $\mat{X}$ to be the identity matrix).

 Again, recall that $u_i = \II \{i \in \K\}$ indicates whether or not item $i$ is defective.
 The decoding rule for item $i$ proposed in \cite{Mal80} is as follows: